consensus-shipyard/ipc-libs/README.md

 Leaving a subnet will release the collateral for the validator and remove all the validation rights from its account.
 This means that if you have a validator running in that subnet, its validation process will immediately terminate.

 #### Importing a wallet to a subnet node
-Depending on if the subnet is running inside a docker container or not, we can use the following commands to import a wallet to a subnet node:
+Depending on whether the subnet is running inside a docker container or not, we can use the following commands to import a wallet to a subnet node:
 ```bash
 # Importing directly into the node
 $ eudico wallet import --lotus-json <wallet-key-file-path>